we’re shaking tea up near you choose your region

 Refining & Packaging

-Remove the impurities and inadequate tea leaves through sophisticated tea color sorting equipment to achieve standardization.
-The color sorting technique is the refining stage of tea processing which classifies the color, size, and quality of every piece of the tea leaf before filling into the final packaging.
+Sophisticated tea color sorting equipment removes impurities and inadequate tea leaves to achieve standardization.
+This is the refining stage of tea processing, where the color, size, and quality of every tea leaf is classified before it is packaged.